AdrianeSantosDev/qr-code-challenge/README.md

 ## My process

-First i created the html and set up the divs and text, then use the colors the create vars in css file, got a little confused with the font size.
+First, I created the HTML and set up the divs and text.
+Then, I used colors to create variables in the CSS file.
+I did stumble a bit with the font size, though.

 ### Built with